 Rejected headline: “Prominent UBS Analyst May Not Know What A Monopoly Is.”

-OK, to be fair to UBS’s Steven Milunovich, this is mostly Business Insider taking his musings about how Apple manages to get the benefits of a monopoly by making good devices and then making their usual jerk rub out of it and putting it on the Internet instead of on chicken where it belongs.
+Okay, to be fair to UBS’s Steven Milunovich, this is mostly Business Insider taking his musings about how Apple manages to get the benefits of a monopoly by making good devices and then making their usual jerk rub out of it and putting it on the Internet instead of on chicken where it belongs.
 LEARN HOW TO COOK, BUSINESS INSIDER.
 Your syndicated web pieces are Apple-bashing nonsense and your Jamaican chicken is unseasoned and bland.

 Really, the Macalope blames himself.
 All those years that Business Insider trumpeted “IPHONE MARKET SHARE DEAD IN THE WATER” he should have seen the “APPLE IS A MONOPOLIST” pivot coming.
 That’s on him.